 Residents Maintain Autonomy

-This is a measure of the percent of long-term stay residents who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and eating.
+This metric measures the percent of long-term stay residents that needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and taking a bath.
+Many in the industry argue this is a measure of a patient's well-being.

 Ability to Keep Residents Mobile

-This metric measures the percent of long-term stay patients who remained mobile levels.
+This metric measures the percent of long-term care patients that retained mobility levels.

 Short-term Care: Rehospitalizations

-Measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-Avoiding emergency medical situations is one way to measure short-term care.
+Measures the number of times residents are rehospitalized per 1,000 days of short-term patient care.

 - Logan Memorial HospitalAcute Care Hospitals 10.14 miles away1625 Nashville Street Russellville Kentucky 42276Proprietary(270) 726-4011